-- Accuracy – Data held by organisations should be accurate and where necessary kept up to date.
+- Accuracy – Data held by organisations should be accurate and, where necessary, kept up to date.

-We have recently updated our Privacy notice which can be found on our website which details the information which we collect, the purpose for which we collect it, any 3rd parties who this may be shared with and how long we will retain it.
+We have recently updated our Privacy notice which can be found on our website which details the information which we collect, the purpose for which we collect it, any third parties who this may be shared with and how long we will retain it.

-Under the GDPR, there is an enhancement of individuals rights;
+Under the GDPR, there is an enhancement of individuals' rights;

 - The right to be informed – You should know about the collection and use of personal data.

 - The right of access – You can ask about your personal data we hold in the form of a subject access request (SAR)